SheathedBlade/quartz/content/Records/The First Respite.md

 "So you won't stop following me, huh?"
 I started saying, hoping the dead could hear.
 The voices went silent, as if it were waiting for my next sentence.

-"Then witness the [[Protean Concepts#The Paragon|Paragon's]] anger and rage, for retribution will be doled out to those whom have taken everything from me.
+"Then witness the [[Empyrean Concepts#The Paragon|Paragon's]] anger and rage, for retribution will be doled out to those whom have taken everything from me.
 My friends.
 My home.
 My freedom.
 I will take it all back."